 The school accommodated day students from Hillsborough and boarding students from North Carolina, Virginia, and and even Florida, Tennessee and New York.
 An 1851 edition of the school’s catalogue, likely written by Anna Burwell, outlines a broad course of study that included religion, philosophy, penmanship, grammar, geography, geometry, chemistry, and astronomy.
 Board and tuition were $67.50 per semester.
 The catalog defined the school’s mission: “to seek to cultivate in every pupil a sense of her responsibility for time and eternity,” through a philosophy of “not how much but how well.”
 Students ate plain food, exercised twice daily, made their own beds and helped wash the dishes.
 Daily prayers, regular letter-writing to home, and occasional trips into the village filled spare moments.
 Anna Burwell handled all the accounts, taught classes, and managed the school and the household.

 The Burwells' lives, characterized by devotion to Presbyterian principles of piety, hard work and education, included great sadness as well.
-Three of their four daughters died of illnesses in their teens or twenties, and two sons died in the Civil War.
+Three of their four daughters died of illnesses in their teens or twenties, and two of eight sons died as a result of injuries in the Civil War.
 As a former student, Lavinia Cole, wrote: "They found sorrows where they looked for joys."

 Their contributions to women's education in North Carolina continued throughout their lives.
 At least seven students of their Hillsborough academy later started their own schools, one of which grew into Mitchell Community College in Mooresville, NC.
 In 1857 the Burwells assumed leadership of the Charlotte Female Seminary, now Queens University.
 After Mrs. Burwell's death at 61, Robert Burwell and his son John assumed ownership of Peace Institute, a girls' school which is now William Peace University in Raleigh, NC.

 From 1835 - 1841 the Burwell household was also home to Elizabeth Hobbs, a Burwell family slave sent from Virginia with Robert and Anna Burwell to work for them in Hillsborough.
-"Lizzie" was required by Mrs. Burwell to do "the work of ten" in her own words, and her years in Hillsborough were very difficult.
+"Lizzie" was required by Mrs. Burwell to do "the work of ten" in her own words, and her years in Hillsborough were sometimes lonely and even harsh.
 However, she was a talented seamstress possessed of drive and determination; she later married, bought her freedom, and became a successful businesswoman and the confidante of First Lady Mary Todd Lincoln.
-Learn more about Elizabeth Hobbs Keckly.

 Original brick classroom building